-- Programatic & Exchange: Inventory purchased through an agency trading desk or demand side platform (DSP) where the inventory is executed via auction.
-Popular solution for data driven audience buys.
+Programmatic & Exchange: Inventory purchased through an agency trading desk or demand-side platform (DSP) where the inventory is executed via auction.
+Popular solution for data-driven audience buys.

 Generally speaking, larger brands will sprinkle their budgets across a mix of the outlets listed above.

 It is important to stop and think about the life of each dollar as it passes through each of these distribution points. $10/cpm on each one of these outlets will yield dramatically different outcomes.

 The single largest driver of the differences is money.
 Period.